 Are you thinking of buying a composting toilet for your RV?

-It’s a great idea if you’re planning on staying in secluded areas, boondocking, or like rustic campgrounds.
+It’s a great idea if you’re planning on staying in secluded areas, boondocking, or rustic campgrounds.

-You don’t have to be staying in no man’s land to consider a composting toilet though, there are many benefits to having a non-flushing toilet in your camper.
+But you don’t have to be staying in no man’s land to consider a composting toilet, there are many benefits to having an alternative to traditional toilets in your camper.

-If you’re wondering whether getting a composting toilet for your RV is a good idea or not, here is an in-depth guide to composting toilets that will go over the different types, benefits, what to look for when shopping, and so much more!
+If you’re wondering if this is a good idea and which option is the best choice for you, here is an in-depth guide that will go over the different types, benefits, what to look for when shopping, and so much more!

 Composting Toilet Comparison: Which Is Right For Your RV?